Gospel of Nicodemus: Contents

 The main body of the Gospel of Nicodemus is in two parts.
 The first part contains the trial of Jesus (chapters i–xi) and an account of the Resurrection (chapters xii–xvi).
 The narrative of the trial is based upon Luke 23.
 In addition to the Greek and Latin witnesses of the first part, there are three other notable ancient versions in Syriac, Armenian, and Coptic.
 The second part (chapters xvii–xxvii) contains the story of the Harrowing of Hell.
 In it, Leucius and Charinus, two souls raised from the dead after the crucifixion, relate to the Sanhedrin the circumstances of the descent of Christ into Hell, and the deliverance of the righteous Old Testament patriarchs.
 It also describes the salvation of Saint Dismas, the penitent thief.
 This section is a later addition to the Acts, but is probably based upon an older document.
 It appears most often in the Latin manuscripts, and only rarely in Greek.

 Some Latin manuscripts contain an appended text, the Letter of Pilate to Claudius.
 This purports to be an official report made by Pontius Pilate to Claudius containing a description of the crucifixion, as well as an account of the resurrection of Jesus.
 This text is also found in the Greek Acts of Peter and Paul.
-One series of Latin manuscripts also includes the episode Cura sanitatis Tiberii ("The Cure of Tiberius"), the oldest form of the legend of Saint Veronica.
+One series of Latin manuscripts also includes the episode Cura sanitatis Tiberii ("The Healing of Tiberius"), the oldest form of the legend of Saint Veronica.